-The best garden hoses in 2024
+The best 6 garden hoses in 2026, as tested and reviewed by our experts

 Need a new hose?
-See which models our experts scored best.
+See which models our experts scored best

 A hose is an essential bit of kit for a gardener, making the task of watering your garden much easier than heaving a heavy watering can back and forth from the tap.
-There's a huge range of garden hoses available to buy and choosing the right hose will depend on the size of your garden, how much time you spend watering and, of course, your budget.
+There's a huge range of garden hoses available to buy, and choosing the right hose will depend on the size of your garden, how much time you spend watering and, of course, your budget.

 There are also a number of types of hose to choose from :

-- Bare hoses.
-A simple, loose hose, available without connectors and accessories.
+- Bare hoses: a simple, loose hose, available without connectors and accessories

-- Hose kits.
-A loose, bare hose plus spray guns and connectors.
+- Hose kits: a loose, bare hose plus spray guns and connectors

-- Expandable hoses.
-These offer a lightweight, space saving alternative to traditional rubber hoses, and shrink to an easy-to-store size when not in use.
+- Expandable hoses: these offer a lightweight, space-saving alternative to traditional rubber hoses, and shrink to an easy-to-store size when not in use

-- Best expandable garden hose for performance: Robert Dyas Extendable 30m Hose
+- Best expandable garden hose for performance: Robert Dyas Extendable 30m Hose – RRP: £19.99

-- Best garden hose mini reel: Hozelock Pico reel
+- Best garden hose mini reel: Hozelock Pico reel – RRP: £59.99

-- Best portable garden hose reel: Hozelock Auto reel mobile 35m
+- Best larger garden hose reel: Hozelock Fast Reel – RRP: £112.99

-- Best larger garden hose reel: Hozelock Fast Reel
+- Best portable garden hose reel: Hozelock Auto reel mobile 35m – RRP: £329.99

 Jump to: